kalgod/iclr/README.md

+Dear Chairs, we'd like to raise concerns about some grave factual errors and unprofessional comments regarding reviewer 8Gbe.
+It is likely that the reviewer lacks basic understanding and denies the whole watermarking community with subjective bias.

+**Factual error 1**: The reviewer questions the attack implementation and doubts their effectiveness (Weakness 1).
+However, all our attacks are the main trending topics in many digital and generative watermarking works, e.g., Stable Signature-ICCV23 and VINE-ICLR25.
+Moreover, **all other 4 reviewers unanimously acknowledge our comprehensive attack defense experiments**.
+This means the reviewer may hold subjective bias on the whole watermarking domain and come to an unfair and unprofessional conclusion.

+**Factual error 2**: The reviewer questions our loss optimization and the relationship of the components (Weakness 2+3).
+However, all our loss diagrams strictly follow the standard pipeline adopted in many watermarking works, e.g., DERO-ACMMM24.
+These basic loss designs have undergone extensive evaluation and theoretical analysis, and our experiments have also proven effective and achieve the SOTA.
+Moreover, **all other 4 reviewers unanimously acknowledge our novel adversarial training loss pipeline**.
+This means the reviewer may lack basic background on watermarking objective and learning optimization.

+In conclusion, these hasty and unprofessional comments may not yield a confidence as high as 4.
+Moreover, the reviewer may have negative and subjective bias on the whole watermarking community which may result in an unfair and unjustified rating.
+We sincerely ask the SPC, AC and PC to take these concerns into consideration when making the final decision.

+Thanks for your valuable help and understanding!

 **1. Time Analysis**: In Appendix Fig. 2, our decoding takes only 0.95s and encoding is as low as (0.93+n*0.2)s, adjustable for speed/accuracy (ACC).

 **2. Theorem Analysis**: The empirical results with $L_2$: $\alpha=0.012, \delta=0.007$, actual $\eta_2$ bound is $0.010>\alpha-\delta$, validating our assumption.